The queer history of ‘Biblical Counseling’

 I started reading up on Biblical Counseling after I noticed that Dr. Jay E. Adams died last year.
-Throughout my youth he was the religion’s go-to for mental health issues.
-He led a remarkable life.
-He convinced America’s largest religion that concepts like ‘mental health’ and ‘self-esteem’, and ‘psychology’ itself were basically Satanic.
+Throughout my Evangelical youth he was the go-to for mental health issues.
+He led a remarkable life, in convincing America’s largest religion that concepts like ‘mental health’ and ‘self-esteem’, and ‘psychology’ itself, were basically Satanic.

 Christians, he said, just have to understand—sin.

-It led to his 1961 book, The Crisis in Psychiatry and Religion, where he suggested that if you had to choose between concepts for dealing with wrongdoing and anxiety, ‘sin’ might be the best.
+It led to his 1961 book, The Crisis in Psychiatry and Religion, where he suggested that if you had to choose between concepts for dealing with wrongdoing and anxiety, ‘sin’ might be better.

 Mowrer became famous to Evangelicals.

-Unacknowledged at the time, the fuel for the foment was what Mowrer called his “ugly sexual perversion,” or his “secret.”
+But the fuel was what Mowrer called his “ugly sexual perversion,” or his “secret.”
 In an essay, he wrote:

 “For a long time I tried to keep my depressions, along with a lot of other things, secret, feeling that if they were known it would stigmatize and disadvantage me professionally.”